aerogear/graphback/docs/crud/crudspec.md

 Target of Graphback is to prevent anemic mutations and locking developers into CRUD model.
 That is why we provide only basic filtering on the GraphQL level as we believe that business model needs to be implemented and hidden behind resolvers.

+Boolean operations we support in filtering:
+- AND
+- NOT
+- OR

+Operators we support:
+- Not Equals: '<>',
+- Equals: '=',
+- Less or Equals: '<=',
+- Less: '<',
+- Greather Equals: '>=',
+- Greather: '>',
+- Contains: 'like',
+- Startswith: 'like',
+- Endswith: 'like',

+Each features are mapped differently depending on the underlying database.

+Capabilities we do not support:

+- Sorting by multiple fields
+- Batch updates, deletes
+- Grouping and Having like statements

 That is why every Query or Mutation included in the schema will be ignored by Graphback, but also supplied in the result schema giving developers flexibility to provide their own implementations on the server.
 Graphback tries to avoid adding extra types to your schema that you might not use in your application.